Frequently Asked Questions

 When may I enter the program?

 Applications for the Counseling Program are reviewed ONLY one time each year.
 The application deadline is October 15.
-Applicants are typically notified of their invitation to the MA Group Interview day by the end of January.
+Applicants are typically notified of their invitation to the Counseling Group Interview day by the end of January.
 Accepted individuals may enter the program in either the Summer or Fall semesters.
 Students cannot begin coursework in the Spring semester.

 The Graduate School application does not currently include the Master's in Counseling as an option.
 Why not?

 If you do cannot select the Master's in Counseling program on the graduate application, it is because we are currently in between admissions cycles.
-We have recently had an admissions deadline for the previous cycle and are reviewing applications, thus we are no longer accepting new applications.
+We recently had an admissions deadline for the previous cycle and are reviewing applications, thus we are no longer accepting new applications.
 Applications for the next admissions cycle will be available in late Spring.
 The deadline to complete those applications is October 15 in order to begin the program the subsequent year.

 Are GRE or MAT test scores required to apply to the Master's in Counseling?